 Use one of the beach accesses to enter the beach, & start paddling!
 It may be helpful to walk farther down the beach so its more of a straight shot to the islands.

 There are public restrooms at Kailua Beach park, & showers as well, but those are relatively far from the put in on the paddle so you’d probably want to just drive there.
 There are no public restrooms in Lanikai and no facilities.
 Paddling to the Mokuluas will take some time & you’ll want to hang out there for a few hours, so plan accordingly with food, water, supplies, etc.

 - A life jacket or PFD is optional but not required

 Cautions & Hazards

-Lanikai & Kailua Bay are on the windward side of the island so they are regularly windy with tradewinds ranging from 15-25mph.
+Kailua Bay is on the windward side of the island so they are regularly windy with tradewinds ranging from 15-25mph.
 As always, check the forecast before heading out!
 It also never hurts to bring along a partner — not just for safety purposes but you’ll want to have some memorable photos as well.
 Paddling to The Mokuluas are a very picturesque expedition.

 Being on the windy side of the islands means that the trade winds commonly pick up in the late morning & blow hard through the early afternoon.
 Usually these winds blow directly against the shore though, so if you make it to the island, coming back is usually a breeze.

 There are lots of Kayak Tours that go out to The Mokuluas daily, but most of them are novice paddlers & are not a huge hazard.

 Surf & Reef